Martin Phipps is the Green Party councillor for City Ward and is standing for re-election in the local elections on May 5th 2022.

 I have campaigned against the Inner Ring Road road widening scheme, set to take place in an already polluted area, and have called for the council to instead prioritise public transport and cycling infrastructure improvements.
 I have also been in active in calling for the Minor Injuries Unit to remain at the Royal Hallamshire Hospital and to keep the NHS Broad Lane Walk-In Centre open, which has 60,000 visits a year.

-Unlike Labour, as a Green Party councillor I would be free to vote to represent resident’s views.
+Unlike Labour, as a Green Party councillor I am free to vote to represent resident’s views.

 I want to be elected to help the brilliant current Green Party councillors in Sheffield in their work in helping residents, holding the council to account, and calling for changes in council that would really make a difference, such as: protecting tenants on low incomes, helping young care leavers with council tax, calling for an end to private profit in the NHS, transparency in council PFI contracts and making our streets cleaner and safer for children and adults.”